UserOfficeProject/user-office-lib/packages/uows-client-generator/README.md

 You can provide a URL or path to a version of the UOWS you wish to use in the constructor:

 `const client = new UOWSSoapClient(<WSDL_URL>);`

+## How to Run Tests

+To run the Jest tests you must first comment out the first line of lib/index.js, like so:

+`//#!/usr/bin/env node`

+Then run the following command in the root of the package:

+`npm run test`